kontext-e/jqassistant-antlr-plugin/README.md

 This plugin uses antlr grammars to read and parse other files and stores their syntax trees into the jQAssistant Database.
 It is intended as a universal Plugin for any DSL created in Antlr.
 This Plugin does not read the structure of the grammar itself, but uses the grammar to analyze files written using that grammar.

+Though I have tested this plugin using both integration tests and manual tests, this plugin might still contain numerous bugs.
+If you find such bugs, please reach out using GitHub issues to help improve this plugin.

 ## How to install

 Use the jqassistant.yaml as described [here](https://jqassistant.github.io/jqassistant/current/)